PrincetonComms/newmap/README.md

 ## Newmap

-Temporary page for mobile advertising the upcoming new campus map and redirecting users to the current map.
+Temporary page advertising upcoming changes to the campus map and redirecting users to the current map.